 Rokevious Watkins, G/T, South Carolina

 Height: 6-4.
-Weight: 340.
-Projected 40 Time: 5.27.
-Projected Round (2012): 3-4.
-12/13/11: Watkins has had a quality season of run blocking for South Carolina and running back Marcus Lattimore, before the standout running back went down with an injury.
-The Gamecocks have had a strong interior rushing attack, and Watkins has helped pave the way.
+Weight: 338.
+40 Time: 5.39.
+10-Yd Split: 1.89.
+Arm: 34 5/8.
+Projected Round (2012): 5-7.
+4/24/12: Watkins was not impressive at the Scouting Combine, but that is not the best environment for heavy interior linemen to show how they will fit in the NFL.
+In 2011, he had a quality season of run blocking for South Carolina, and running back Marcus Lattimore before the standout running back went down with an injury.
+The Gamecocks had a strong interior rushing attack this year, and Watkins helped pave the way.
 He is a stronger run blocker than pass protector.
 Watkins should drop some weight and get quicker for the NFL.
 He could have some issues with interior speed rushers at the next level.

 8/20/11: Rokevious Watkins had a breakout season in 2010.
 He played junior college for two years and redshirted one season at South Carolina before becoming the starter at right guard last season.
 Watkins was a powerful bulldozer leading the way for freshman sensation Marcus Lattimore.
 This year it sounds like South Carolina will move him to right tackle, but Watkins is probably better served at guard in the NFL.